l3af-project/l3af-arch/dev_environment/setup_dev_env_linux_vm.md

    default ports used on the host to access services on the virtual machine.
    (Note, however, that this document will refer to the default ports.)

-2. log in the Linux virtual machine, run "sudo -i" to change to the root user.
+2. log into the Linux virtual machine, and run "sudo -i" to change to the root user.

 3. Run the script setup_dev_env_linux_vm.sh

-4. Run the sccript start_test_servers.sh
+4. Run the script start_test_servers.sh

-Now go back the [README.md](https://github.com/l3af-project/l3af-arch/blob/main/dev_environment/README.md) for the host to configure L3AFD to execute sample eBPF programs.
+Now go back to the [README.md](https://github.com/l3af-project/l3af-arch/blob/main/dev_environment/README.md) for the host to configure L3AFD to execute sample eBPF programs.